nodejs/node/doc/api/readline.markdown

 ### rl.close()

 Closes the `Interface` instance, relinquishing control on the `input` and `output` streams.
-The "close" event will also be emitted.
+The `'close'` event will also be emitted.

 ### rl.pause()

 Pauses the readline `input` stream, allowing it to be resumed later if needed.

 Note that this doesn't immediately pause the stream of events.
 Several events may be emitted after calling `pause`, including `line`.

 ### rl.prompt([preserveCursor])